 • new criteria for environmental representatives

-• better guidance on how to establish committees
+• better guidance on how to conduct committees

 • a new toolkit to assist with the establishment and operation of committees.

-The draft guidelines and an accompanying Frequently Asked Questions document outlining the proposed changes can be viewed within the ‘Attachments & Resources’ folder on this webpage.
+The guidelines and frequently asked questions can be viewed within the ‘Attachments & Resources’ folder on this webpage.